 The reality is that food aluminum is filtered by the gut and a scant amount is absorbed.
 Aluminum particle sizes from food are smaller and can be excreted by the kidneys.
 The injected form of aluminum cannot.

 Not only is the neurotoxin not even natural, but the potential nerve damage it causes has also even been linked to Alzheimer’s.
 If that isn’t enough, a study done by Dr. Anthony Mawson in 2017 showed that “vaccinated children in the study were 3.7 times more likely to have been diagnosed with some kind of neurodevelopmental disorder.”
-The study later points out that vaccinated children in the study were at a 470 percent higher risk for an Autism Spectrum Disorder (ASD) than kids with no vaccination.
+Further, the study later points out that vaccinated children in the study were at a 470 percent higher risk for an Autism Spectrum Disorder (ASD) than kids with no vaccination.

 This study was run across 84 different state groups with over 666 children.
 These statistics are scary, and should really make parents research more about letting their children get a flu shot.